 Thousands of individuals have applied the timeless advice found in How To Win Friends And Influence People to their own professional and personal lives to great effect.
 Even Warren Buffet has been quoted as saying, “it changed my life.”

-20, 30 years ago when people talked about “the power of positive thinking” it was almost universally interpreted as hippy-dippy nonsense.
-You know what really contributed to success?
+About 20, 30 years ago when people talked about “the power of positive thinking” it was almost universally interpreted as hippy-dippy nonsense.
+Do you know what really contributed to success?
 Work ethic.
 Stoicism.
-Suit wearingness.
+Suit wearing-ness.
 Good hair.
 Attending a prestigious 4-year university.
 Climbing the ladder.
 Functional alcoholism.
 You know, all that 1960s stuff.

 These days, we know a little better.
 Studies have shown that positive thinking can have a genuine, powerful, and most importantly, tangible impact on your life.
 Heck, positive thinking can actually produce measurable physiological effects on your body.
 Success Through A Positive Mental Attitude was written long before any of this biological information was widely understood, but the techniques used in it are effective and timeless.
 The book clearly outlines 17 Principle of Success while constantly calling for self-examination.
 It then covers easy to execute strategies for putting these principles into effect in your own life.
 Definitely worth checking out!